The Camera Never Dreams

 “closes in on itself… [and] becomes a loop which effaces social analysis” as it seeks to challenge the observational mode and in so doing becomes hopelessly entangled in the search for alternative forms of representation.

 Dana Polan has instead argued for a revised approach to theories of representation in order to avoid these pitfalls.
 She approaches representation not as a process of controlling a submissive audience, but rather about forming a contract between author and audience in which the audience

 “willingly agrees to relate to codes in a certain way.”
 Within the structure of a contract we can see audiences’ changing perceptions of what constitutes realism and truth as a natural process, an ever-evolving language of codes.
 Each new technique that the filmmaker deploys only temporarily attains new heights of realism in the minds of an audience, until the language evolves again.

-Within this structure the theory of realism as being ‘contained’ in the image must be set aside.
-The filmmaker manipulates the audience’s perception of realism by using the mutually understood and agreed-upon language of code and convention.
+Within this structure the theory of realism as being contained in the image must be set aside.
+The filmmaker manipulates the audience’s perception of realism by using what is a mutually understood and agreed-upon language of code and convention.
 Self-reflexivity becomes an invaluable tool for filmmakers to make audiences aware of the language, and so ensure its continued evolution.
-Photography’s claim to the ideal of the factual record may finally be destroyed by the coming of the digital age, but the debate on realism will continue as long as there are filmmakers and audiences.
+Photography’s claim to the ideal of the factual record may finally be destroyed by the digital age, but the debate on realism will continue for as long as there are filmmakers and audiences.